berkgoksel/SierraOne/README.md

 # SierraOne

-`SierraOne` is a simple shared reverse shell over Discord, based on [SierraTwo](https://github.com/berkgoksel/SierraTwo) which works over Slack.
+`SierraOne` is a simple shared reverse shell over Discord, based on [SierraTwo][SierraTwo] which works over Slack.
 The idea is to have a shell everyone can play around with during a CTF.
 Also, we like using Discord as [@ExploitStudio][ExploitStudio].

 <p align="center">
   <img src="media/demo.gif" width="525" height="405">